ttwag/EEC180/lab2/lab2_report/report.md

 overflow = (!a[7] & !b[7] & sum[7]) | (a[7] & b[7] & !sum[7])

+# Part II

+I combined two AND gates with a full adder to create a mult unit, then combine 4 of them to create a mult4 unit, which represents a row in the multiplication circuitry.

+I used another module, myMultiplier, to package mult4 in three rows and complete the multiplier circuit.

 ### Encountered Issues
 1. Don't feed 0 for the 1-bit ground 0.
 In Verilog, a 0 without specifying the bitwidth will be a 32-bit integer, and it causes a compilation problem if the program treats it as a 1-bit 0.
 2. When writing a for loop in Verilog, be careful of the terminating condition.
 For example, if a loop iterates a register, ```[1:0]test```, from 0 to 3 to test all possible inputs, ```for (test = 0; test < 4; test++)```, the test could become ```2'b11```.
 If the loop adds 1 to it, it goes to 0 and NOT 4, which leads to an **infinite loop.**